anhvir/c102/README.md

 -------------------------------------------------------------
-by anhvir@gmail.com, for use in unimelb COMP10002
+by avo@unimelb.edu.au, for use in unimelb COMP10002.

 For a teaching week, a new content is (normally) uploaded at the very beginning of the week, and that content is removed one week later.